KidPudel/android-starter-kit/Kotlin/scoped-functions.md

 -----

-4. `apply` - just get the convinient scope of the object `this`, but returns the object itself -> meaning, use it to _apply_ something on it
+4. `apply` - read: "apply this on the object" just get the convinient scope of the object `this`, but returns the object itself -> meaning, use it to _apply_ something on it

 -----